purine/purine2/README.md

 is to denote whether the computed results should be write to the output tensor or add to it.
-Purine has enough built in operations for daily deep learning usage, wrapping all the functions in CUDNN package by NVIDIA.
+Purine has enough built in operations for daily deep learning usage, wrapping most of the functions in CUDNN package by NVIDIA.

 #### Connection ####